tadeuszwojcik/win-notify/README.md

-Let's say we want to update tile, with text and image when it's displayed on start screen as wide tile and text only when it's displayed as medium tile:
+Let's say we want to update tile with text and image when it's displayed on start screen as wide tile and text only when it's displayed as medium tile:

 ![tile medium](https://f.cloud.github.com/assets/1707138/1369086/bbfe889c-39d4-11e3-9c42-ef99011ec09f.png) &nbsp;